by Emily Nickles

 How to Plant Fennel

 Most gardeners propagate this herb from seed, though you can purchase it potted and transplant to your garden.
 However, the University of Illinois Extension suggests that fennel does not transplant well due to its taproot system.
-Each plant needs a depth of at least one foot for the roots to grow if you choose to use a container.
+Plant fennel or sow seeds in full sun in well-drained soil.
+Fennel enjoys rich, loamy soil such as soil with added compost or other organic matter.
+Each plant needs a depth of at least one foot for the roots to grow if you choose to use pots or other containers, so they must be large enough.

 The seeds self-sow easily, and plants often return every year on their own.
 Initially, seeds should be planted 12-18 inches apart in rows 24 inches apart.
 The plant can grow up to 6 feet tall and 2 feet wide, so it’s important that there is plenty of space for each seedling to grow.